 Windows

-At the same time, most windows do not insulate nearly as well as the exterior wall of even a conventional, non-Passive House building.
-Thus, they bear extra scrutiny.
-However, some windows transfer far more heat (out in winter and in during summer) than others.
-Windows vary greatly in their thermal performance.
+And there is another reason windows bear extra scrutiny: most windows do not insulate nearly as well as the exterior wall of even a conventional, non-Passive House building.
+However, windows vary greatly in their thermal performance.
 The highest-performance windows available in North America may insulate up to 4 times better than the worst-performing window allowed by building codes.

 At the same time, windows can transmit a large quantity of heat through conduction.
 You feel this conduction if you put your hand on the inside of a window on a cold winter day and it feels cold to the touch.
 It shouldn’t.
-The inside of a high-performance window feels about the same temperature as the inner surface of your exterior walls on a cold day.
-High-performance windows help in summer, too.
-On a hot summer day, these “super windows” prevent heat from traveling from outdoors through the window to indoors.
-They can help reduce the need for air conditioning.

 Tanner.
 Wood frame windows engineered and built in Europe.
 Aluminum cladding option.
 Complete line incls. historic appearance Brooklyn Double Hung Windows, swissFineLine hidden frame windows.
 Triple glazing, warm edge spacers, low-e coatings, gas fills, triple seals, multi-point locks, multiple drainage layers.